 The City of Timmins, Ontario is a winter enthusiast's dream come true.
 Just 3.5 hours from Sudbury, 4 from North Bay, and a day's drive from Toronto, this vibrant waterfront city boasts easy access to OFSC snowmobile trails, ski and snowboarding hills, Nordic trails, and dozens of lakes for a day of ice fishing.
 Plus, thanks to the city's many restaurants and breweries, it's easy to fuel up after a day spent outside in the snow.

-This winter, take advantage of everthing that Timmins has to offer.
+This winter, take advantage of everything that Timmins has to offer.
 Here are our top five winter activities for Timmins!

 In Timmins there is a great opportunity for snowshoeing at the Porcupine Ski Runners property.
 They have a well-marked trail system perfect for all experience levels.
 Trails range from short 1.1-km treks to a more difficult 3.7-km trail and multiple intermediate ones.
 The Porcupine Ski Runners offer equipment rentals and locker facilities.
 Check out their website for more information.